ONR-ABC

-National Radical Camp ABC (Obóz Narodowo-Radykalny ABC) was a far-right political organization in the Second Polish Republic, active from 1935 to 1939.
+National Radical Camp "ABC"/Polish Organization (OP) (Obóz Narodowo-Radykalny "ABC"/Organizacja Polska "OP") was a far-right political organization in the Second Polish Republic, active from 1935 to 1939.
 It emerged as a faction within the broader National Radical Camp (ONR) following internal divisions and ideological differences.
 ONR-ABC became one of the most significant radical nationalist movements in Poland during the 1930s.